- Historical Sites and Heritage Locations

 The Yea Wetlands are a must visit town attraction.

-Yea is situated between Seymour and Alexandra in a rich pastoral and dairying district.
+Yea is situated between Seymour and Alexandra in a rich pastoral district.

 Yea’s commercial centre straddles each side of the wide boulevard of High Street with attractive parkland located in the street’s central strip.
 Fronting High Street between Pechell Street and The Crescent are the Yea Fountain Gardens, containing lawns, rose gardens, a large fountain and a monument to the explorers Hume & Hovell.
 On the southern side of adjoining Station Street is a large expanse of parkland surrounding the former Yea railway station buildings.

 Originally a gold mining area, the town retains many historical buildings built in those days including Beaufort Manor (1876), Yea Shire Hall (1894), the post office (1890), several hotels and churches.